hershd23/buzzdb-docs/docs/spring2021/lab1.rst

    bash submit.sh <name>

 You will be submitting your assignment on Gradescope.
-You are expected to run :red:`sumit.sh` and submit the generated zip to the autograder.
+You are expected to run :file:`submit.sh` and submit the generated zip to the autograder.

-Use :red:`REPORT.md` to describe the following design and program criteria:
+You can use :file:`REPORT.md` to describe the following design and program criteria (**optional**).
+In case you don't complete all the testcases, we will award you partial points based on the report.

 1. Explain your choice of the data structure that you implemented.
 Did you consider any other data structures besides the one that you implemented?
 How did you arrive at your final choice of the data structure?